That’s one-third of the world’s population.

 We believe that we can end the global water crisis in our lifetime.
 With

-your help, Water Mission has served more than 3.6 million people in 55
+your help, Water Mission has served nearly four million people in 55

 countries with lasting safe water solutions.